Search This Document

 - In the Administration settings dialog box, consider the following information:

-- In the Pool name field, type a valid FQDN or IP address.
+- You must type a valid FQDN or IP address in the Pool name field.
 The setup application uses the FQDN or IP address to create the BlackBerry Administration Service web address.

 - You must type the password for the SSL certificate that the BlackBerry Administration Service uses for authentication with browsers.

-- Start the services for the BlackBerry Enterprise Server instance.
+- Start the services for the BlackBerry Enterprise Server.

-- In the Console addresses dialog box, copy the web addresses for the BlackBerry Enterprise Server components and paste them into a document for future reference.
+- In the Console addresses dialog box, copy the web addresses for the BlackBerry Enterprise Server components.
 You can use the web addresses to log in to the BlackBerry Enterprise Server components.

-- If you added a component, to view the component information in the BlackBerry Administration Service, perform one of the following actions:
+- If you added a component, to view the component information in the BlackBerry Administration Service, restart the BlackBerry Administration Service.

 - If you removed a component other than the BlackBerry Router, to delete the component information from the BlackBerry Configuration Database, use the BlackBerry Administration Service.